What Should You Know About Body Mass Index

 The higher the BMI, the higher the chance of developing any of a number of conditions that are tied to carrying excess weight.
 These conditions include diabetes, arthritis, high cholesterol, high blood pressure, liver disease, sleep apnea, and several types of cancer.
 Dr. Thierry Jacquemin can let you know of further tests or assessments that can be done to determine your risk level and help you build a plan to reduce the risk, typically by following a healthy, nutritious diet and getting regular exercise.

 Dr. Thierry Jacquemin can very easily check your BMI.
 What’s great about the calculation, is that you can also determine your BMI yourself if you know your height in meters and your weight in kilograms.
 The math is very simple – your weight is divided by your weight squared.
 There are also many BMI calculators available online that will calculate it for you.
 Your doctor understands that your BMI is only one of several factors that can indicate your health and your risk of developing any medical conditions that are linked to carrying excess weight.
 If you are interested in learning more about your BMI or if you fell into one of the classifications other than healthy weight when calculated it on your own, contact our medical weight loss clinic Vive Ageless Weight Loss Center.
 Our team can work with you to determine what factors are impacting your BMI and how you can get it into the healthy weight range.
-For more information, call us or request an appointment online.
-We are conveniently located at 166 Madeira Ave Coral Gables, FL 33134, and serve clients from Coral Gables FL, Miami FL, Pinecrest FL, South Miami FL, Coconut Grove FL, and Brickell FL.
+Our clinics are located at two locations in Coral Gables, FL and Pinecrest, FL.
+You can contact us or book an online appointment for both of our locations.
+We serve clients from Coral Gables FL, Miami FL, Pinecrest FL, South Miami FL, Coconut Grove FL, Brickell FL, Kendall FL, Richmond Heights FL, and Westchester FL.

 ▸ Diabetic Weight Loss